Q: How can instructors tell if a textbook is available as an eText?

 Q: How do students know if a course will be using an eText?

-A: The registrar’s schedule of classes will note that a course is using an eText instead of a traditional textbook.
+A: The live Schedule of Classes, and the registration system, will note that a class is using an eText instead of a traditional textbook.
 If an instructor adds an eText after student registration, their school/department will contact enrolled students.

 Q: How are students billed for eTexts?
 Which charges apply?

-A: The eText fees appear on a student’s bursar bill.
+A: The eText fees appear on a student’s bursar account.
 Students are billed directly (by the university, as opposed to the publisher), and two separate charges apply:

 1. An IU-negotiated licensing fee for the content itself (which goes to the publisher)

-2. A fixed distribution fee for the eReader platform (which goes to Courseload)
+2. A fixed license fee for the eReader platform (which goes to Courseload)

 Q: What are some of the added benefits of eTexts (compared to traditional textbooks)?

-A: eTexts let students and faculty create highlights, annotations, and sticky notes.
+A: eTexts let students and faculty create highlights and annotations.
 Students can choose whether to share those annotations with their study group or professor.
 Faculty can have their annotations appear on all students' eTexts.
 (For more details, see this Knowledge Base article)

 To learn how to use this (and other) advanced functionality, watch video tutorials in the Training section of the eTexts website.

-A: Students can view eTexts on nearly any device with a web browser – and access eTexts on multiple devices (some publishers have limits of three or four devices).
-Courseload is compatible with a range of devices, including laptops, tablets, and smartphones.
+A: Students can view eTexts on nearly any device with a web browser – and access eTexts on five devices total.
+Courseload Engage is compatible with a range of devices, including laptops, tablets, and smartphones.
+Courseload Engage also offers apps for offline reading.

 Q: Can instructors see how their students are using eTexts?